isabella232/ios-video-introduction/readme.md

 }
 ```

-This is where we add the remote video to the stream to the view.
-And that folks is really all there is to it to enable group calling.
+This is where we add remote video to the view.

-Download the sdk and give it a spin :)
+That's really all there is to it.
+Download the SDK and give it a spin!
+Fingers crossed, you'll get rich tryin.